Owl Creek Farm » Recipes » Main Dishes » Oven Barbecue Chicken

 Ingredients

-• 2 cups Barbecue (BBQ) Sauce any brand or flavour
+• 2 cups Barbecue (BBQ) Sauce preferred brand or flavour

 Instructions